ogunsoladebayo/omni-cloud/README.md

 # OmniCloud

 **OmniCloud** is a unified interface for interacting with multiple cloud storage providers.
 This package simplifies the process of managing files across different cloud storage services by providing a single, consistent API.

 ## Features

 - [x] Unified API for multiple cloud storage providers
+- [x] Upload files from the local filesystem, buffer, or stream
+- [x] Download files to the local filesystem, buffer, or stream
+- [x] Delete files
 - [x] TypeScript support
 - [x] Easy configuration setup
-- [x] Support for AWS S3
+- [x] Built in support for AWS S3
-- [x] Support for Azure Blob Storage
+- [x] Built in support for Azure Blob Storage
-- [x] Support for Google Cloud Storage
+- [x] Built in support for Google Cloud Storage
 - [x] Standardized error handling
 - [ ] Pluggable architecture for adding custom providers